Founded in 1917, the Endless Mountains Veterinary Center, PC has a very long and vibrant history.

 2011 - May - Dr. Stephen Laudermilch joined the practice.

-2011 - July - Susan Coates joined the practice.
+2011 - July - Susan Coates joined the practice as a large animal receptionist.

 2012 - July - The business name was changed to Endless Mountains Veterinary Center, PC